NikshepShetty/vaa-genai-technical-test/README.md

 # VAA GenAI Technical Test — AI Travel Assistant

 Welcome to the technical assessment for an AI Software Developer role at VAA.
-This test is designed to evaluate your Python, FastAPI, and prompt engineering skills using OpenAI's API and structured seed data.
+This test is designed to evaluate your Python, FastAPI, RAG implementation, and prompt engineering skills using OpenAI's API and provided help content.

 ---

 ## 🧠 Objective

-Build a GenAI-powered **Travel Assistant** that responds to natural language travel queries via an API.
+Build a **RAG-based Help Assistant** that answers customer support queries using retrieved context from our help documentation.
-You should use FastAPI, Pydantic (or a similar framework like Langchain), and OpenAI's GPT model to interpret queries and return structured, helpful travel advice.
+You should use FastAPI, vector embeddings, a vector store, and OpenAI's GPT model to provide accurate, context-aware responses based on the provided help content.

 ---